Medicaid → Implementation → Retention & Support

 There are many characteristics of a good incentive program that are important to consider.
 It will be important to determine:

-• Who will receive the incentive
+- Who will receive the incentive

-• What target or goals will need to be achieved to receive the incentive
+- What target or goals will need to be achieved to receive the incentive

-• When participants will receive the incentive (e.g., immediately following achievement of the target or goal, on a fixed schedule, etc.)
+- When participants will receive the incentive (e.g., immediately following achievement of the target or goal, on a fixed schedule, etc.)

-• What the value of the incentive will be
+- What the value of the incentive will be

-• Whether the incentive is guaranteed (e.g., when using a lottery method, the incentive is not guaranteed)
+- Whether the incentive is guaranteed (e.g., when using a lottery method, the incentive is not guaranteed)

-• Whether the incentive is aligned with program goals and provides additional support for individuals to achieve the desired outcomes
+- Whether the incentive is aligned with program goals and provides additional support for individuals to achieve the desired outcomes

 The sessions during the last six months of the program emphasize maintaining a healthy lifestyle that was learned in the first six months of classes.
-Participation in these classes provide continued support and motivation to the program individuals seeking to retain a healthy lifestyle.
+Participation in these classes provide continued support and motivation for individuals seeking to retain a healthy lifestyle.
 When developing incentives, steps should be taken to develop a model that encourages participants to maintain participation throughout the second six months of the program, in addition to the first six months.

 For an example of how to select the characteristics of a good incentive program, see the MIPCD Grant States example below.

-• Emerging Practices - Guide for Using Incentives to Enroll and Retain Participants: This guide provides information about incentives for organizations that are interested in using them.
+- Emerging Practices - Guide for Using Incentives to Enroll and Retain Participants: This guide provides information about incentives for organizations that are interested in using them.
 It describes different types of incentives and the level of evidence to support them.
 It also provides information about factors to consider when deciding whether to use incentives.

-• Keys to Success - Using Program Supports for Retention: This tip sheet provides lessons learned and insights from organizations that used program supports to retain participants in their lifestyle change programs.
+- Keys to Success - Using Program Supports for Retention: This tip sheet provides lessons learned and insights from organizations that used program supports to retain participants in their lifestyle change programs.

-• Incentives Can Improve Diabetes Health Measures: This infographic Illustrates the high-level findings from the study, providing examples of effective types of incentives for program participants and outlining how organizations can best design program incentives for improved health results.
+- Incentives Can Improve Diabetes Health Measures: This infographic Illustrates the high-level findings from the study, providing examples of effective types of incentives for program participants and outlining how organizations can best design program incentives for improved health results.

 Note: When covering the National DPP in Medicaid, consideration will need to be given to the type of incentives and program supports that can be offered.
 Generally, federal Medicaid matching funds cannot be used to pay for program incentives (unless the state has received approval through an 1115 or other waiver).
 As such, state or grant funds may be needed to pay for program supports or incentives.
 Medicaid MCOs could also pay for program incentives out of their administrative funds.